josephthen3320/jt-web-nextjs/src/content/webnovels/affocato/volume-1/chapter-1.md

 His mother said something to him in Portuguese, her tone soft but a little firm - motherly concern compressed into syllables I didn't quite catch.
 He answered in the same language, briefly, gently.

-They moved with a kind of wordless choreography, packing without hurry but without wasste.
+They moved with a kind of wordless choreography, packing without hurry but without waste.

 Edu turned back to me.
 "Give me a second.
 I'll come with you."